 - Setting up and using your own router requires a certain degree of tech-savviness

-- Not all routers are compatible with all broadband connections - and if you're signed up a VoIP (voice over IP) service with your internet, there's a good chance you won't be able to get it through another router
+- Not all routers are compatible with all broadband connections - and if you're signed up a VoIP (voice over IP) service with your internet, you probably won't be able to get it through another router

 - It's a bit of a faff to set up your own router compared to the provider-approved one